26 Meek vs. mild: Which delivers the goods?Jill Loree2023-11-23T14:11:53+00:00

-When Jesus told his followers that the meek shall inherent the Earth, was he really suggesting we should become doormats if we want to bring home the good stuff?
+When Jesus told his followers that the meek shall inherent the Earth, what was he really suggesting?
+That we should become doormats if we want to bring home the good stuff?
 Actually, the word “meek” in historical context*, refers to “people who don’t hate or resent others, who have no self-will and no fear.”
 Ah.

 To be meek also means not having to prove we are right all the time.
 Plus, per the now-archaic definition, it means one has the strength, power and independence to live within the framework of divine law, rather than swimming upstream against God’s laws and creating disharmonious currents.

-Lucifer, in turn, was Christ’s first-created being, and as such, he was like a younger brother to Christ.
-(The rest of us came along somewhere after the initial six, which included archangels Michael, Raphael and Gabriel.)
-But sibling rivalry can upset the family dynamics of even those on the highest rungs, and so it came to pass that Lucifer set about convincing all of us to cast our votes his way to become our new leader.
+Christ was God’s first-born son.
+Lucifer, in turn, was Christ’s first-made being, and as such, he was like a younger brother to Christ.
+(The rest of us came along somewhere after the initial princes who include the archangels Michael, Raphael and Gabriel.)
+But sibling rivalry can upset the family dynamics of even those on the highest rungs.
+And so it came to pass that Lucifer set about convincing all of us to cast our votes his way to become our new leader.
 And if we’re here, then we did.

 Lucifer set about convincing all of us to cast our votes his way to become our new leader.
 And if we’re here, then we did.

-Skipping ahead in the story to the time when we had been solidly stuck under Lucifer-now-called-Satan’s thumb for a seriously long time, Christ—who still loved the heck out of us knuckleheads—had executed a massive plan, called the Plan of Salvation, to give us a chance to change our ways and make our way back home to God.
-For our free will had taken us only so far—in fact, exactly to the place where we were pinned under the domination of Satan’s cruel hand—and we could get no further.
+Let’s now skip ahead in the story to the time when we had been solidly stuck under Lucifer-now-called-Satan’s thumb for a seriously long time.
+Christ—who still loved the heck out of us—had executed a massive plan, called the Plan of Salvation.
+The Plan was to give us a chance to change our ways and make our way back home to God.
+For our free will had taken us only so far.
+In fact, it led us exactly to the place where we were pinned under the domination of Satan’s cruel hand.
+And we could go no further.

-For many eons, we had been incarnating on Earth over and over again, trying to learn our lessons and make the better choice for light over dark.
+For many eons, we had been incarnating on Earth over and over again.
+Our goal was to learn our lessons and make the better choice for light over dark.
 But this dualistic sphere, which Christ carefully designed and built for us—admittedly, with the help of a few bjillion spirit angels who hadn’t succumbed to the Fall—wasn’t fully under Christ’s control.
 No, Satan was the reigning king of this universe.
-After all, according to God, we wanted to have him for our king so bad, well now we had him.
+After all, we wanted to have him for our king so bad, well, now we had him.

 Pity was, he was a real bear to have for a leader.
-He was motivated by his hate and he didn’t hesitate to unleash a storm of cruelty on each of us, as we toiled to come clean from this mess we were in.
-At long last, Christ cooked up an arrangement with Satan—however such business deals go down in the Spirit World—to let us return to the light should we begin to make a beeline for it.
+His hate was his primary motivator.
+And he didn’t hesitate to unleash a storm of cruelty on each of us.
+Meanwhile, we were toiling to come clean from this mess we were in.
+At long last, Christ and Satan came to an agreement, however such business deals go down in the Spirit World.
+The arrangement was to create a way to let us return to the light should we work for it.

 Pity was, Lucifer was a real bear to have for a leader.

-In essence, they came to an agreement that if any spirit being—Spirit World’s choice—could come to Earth and stay true to God, even after Satan was given cart blanche at certain times to the throw the whole works of torture and temptation at them without the Spirit World interfering, well then, Satan would be willing to fight a war.
-Should he lose this war, he would begin to let us go and start playing more fairly while we’re still visitors to Earth-town.
+In essence, they came to this agreement.
+That if any spirit being could come to Earth and stay true to God—even after Satan was given cart blanche at certain times to the throw the whole works of torture and temptation at them without the Spirit World interfering—then Satan would be willing to fight a war.
+Should he lose this war, he would begin to let us go.
+He would also start playing more fairly while we’re still visitors to Earth.

-As the Guide tells it, we don’t have the wherewithal to comprehend how all that exactly went down, but suffice it to say, a deal was struck.
-This is important because never, ever can it be said that God didn’t honor the free will he had given everyone, including family-tree-climbing old Lucifer.
+As the Guide tells it, we don’t have the wherewithal to comprehend how all that exactly went down.
+But suffice it to say, a deal was struck.
+This is important because never, ever can it be said that God didn’t honor the free will given everyone.
+And this includes family-tree-climbing Lucifer.

-So back to Christ, who, being the older brother that Lucifer was so insanely jealous of, raised his hand for the mission.
-What this meant was that if Jesus—Christ, incarnated as a man—had dropped the ball, the highest ranking leader of God’s good Spirit World would have fallen under the domination of Satan.
+So back to Christ.
+It was not stated who, from the Spirit World, should take on this mission.
+But Christ, being the “older brother,” if you will, who made Lucifer so jealous, raised his hand.
+What this meant was that if Jesus—Christ, incarnating as a man—had not been successful, the highest ranking being of God’s good Spirit World would have fallen under the domination of Satan.
 Think about that.

 It’s hard to fathom how the stakes could have been any higher.
-And while one could say that surely if things went sideways, God could have stepped in and saved the day, that’s missing the whole point of how God rolls.
-Like a good father, God is teaching us to use our free will to make the right choices needed to get ourselves back home.
+And while one could say that surely if things went sideways, God could have stepped in and saved the day.
+But that’s missing the whole point of how God operates.
+Like a good father, God is teaching us to use our free will to make the right choices.
+Those are the choices necessary to get ourselves back home.
 Sure, God extends a helping hand here and there, but he never cheats at this game we call life.

 Sure, God extends a helping hand here and there, but he never cheats at this game we call life.

-Alternatively, one could imagine that the deck was stacked in Christ’s favor, for surely it couldn’t have been possible for the top guy to actually fail.
+Alternatively, one could imagine that the deck was stacked in Christ’s favor.
+For surely it couldn’t have been possible for the king to actually fail.
 Right?
 Well, in fact, it was.
 Otherwise why would Satan have taken the bet?
-He had a sporting chance to take down the King, and he went for it.
+He had a sporting chance to take down Christ the King, and he went for it.

-He developed skills as a carpenter and bought several houses with his earnings, later selling them to provide cash so he could go off teaching and not have to beg or borrow from everyone and their brother.
+He developed skills as a carpenter and bought several houses with his earnings.
+He would later sell them to provide cash so he could go off teaching and not have to beg or borrow from everyone and their brother.
 Then, as he stepped into his role as a teacher, well, history tells us that didn’t go so well.

-He started doing miracles, first with that water-into-wine-thing at a wedding, and then eventually doing so many jaw-dropping miracles it’s hard to keep up with them all.
-He was trying to convince all the naysayers that he really was who he said he was, but he was stymied at every turn.
+He started performing miracles, first turning water into wine at a wedding.
+And then eventually doing so many jaw-dropping miracles it’s hard to keep up with them all.
+He was trying to convince all the naysayers that he really was who he was saying he was.
+But he was stymied at every turn.
 He did not have what one might call a cushy ride.

-Now of course, he was Christ, and so also able to connect clairvoyantly with the spirits who came to help him, and was able to talk directly with his Dad, or as he called him, “Abba.”
+Now of course, he was Christ.
+And so he was also able to connect clairvoyantly with the spirits who came to help him.
+Plus he was able to talk directly with God his father.
+Or as he called him, “Abba”.
 That’s how he learned of his mission.
 So it’s not like he was clueless about what he was up to, or up against.